BigscreenVR/VRCFT-Beyond/README.md

-# BeyondExtTrackingInterface
+# VRCFT-Beyond

-VRCFaceTracking tracking module for the Bigscreen Beyond HMD.
+VRCFaceTracking module for the Bigscreen Beyond 2E HMD.

 ## Installing
 Grab the latest build from the Releases page and drop it into